Alt Text SEO Best Practices: 9 Rules for 2026

 Proper alt text delivers measurable benefits:

-The challenge?
-Writing quality descriptions takes time, especially at scale.
-We'll address that shortly—first, let's define what "good" alt text actually looks like.
+The challenge is that writing quality descriptions takes time, especially at scale.
+We'll get to that – but first, let's nail down what "good" alt text actually looks like.

 The SEO Case for Alt Text

-Google's image understanding has improved significantly through machine learning, but their own documentation reveals where alt text fits in the hierarchy:
+Google's image understanding has gotten significantly better through machine learning, but their own documentation tells you where alt text fits in the hierarchy:

 Google uses alt text along with computer vision algorithms and the contents of the page to understand the subject matter of images.

 Notice the order: alt text comes first.
 Computer vision assists, but explicit descriptions remain the foundation.
-Google has grown more sophisticated, yet continues to prioritize what you tell them over what their algorithms infer.
+Google has grown more sophisticated, and they still prioritize what you tell them over what their algorithms infer.

-Consider a practical example: a shopper searches for "blue leather messenger bag."
+A practical example: a shopper searches for "blue leather messenger bag."
 Your product photo includes that exact phrase in the alt text.
-A competitor's image file is named "product-47.jpg" with no description.
+Your competitor's image file is named "product-47.jpg" with no description.
 The search results reflect this difference.
+It's not complicated.

 Curious about your site's current state?
 Our alt text audit checklist can help you assess where you stand.